nickfrog/alexa-smarthomeID/README.md

 3. Say: `Alexa, ask Smarthome ID to turn on the lights`

 If your voice is recognized, Alexa will reply:
-> “Okay Nick, I’ve turned on the lights.”
+> “Okay [Name]...”

-If your kids speak or no person ID is found:
+If another person without an VoiceID is recognized:
 > “You are not authorized to perform this action.”

 ---